luke-mckeever/Cyber_Vault/Knowledge Articles/All Knowledge Articles/OSINT.md

 > ⚠️ **Note:** Business OSINT sources may contain outdated or incomplete information.
 Always validate findings through multiple tools and ensure compliance with legal, ethical, and scope boundaries when conducting investigations.

+## Wireless OSINT

+Wireless OSINT is the process of collecting information on wireless networks to understand coverage, infrastructure, and potential security risks.
+It is often used in penetration testing and threat assessments to identify target access points, SSIDs, and geolocation data.

+##### Key Resources
+- [Wigle](https://wigle.net/) → A global database of wireless networks (WiFi, cell towers) that can be searched by SSID, BSSID, or GPS coordinates.
+Analysts can use Wigle to:
+- Map SSIDs: Identify where specific WiFi networks are located globally.
+- Track movement: If a unique SSID is used across multiple locations, it can reveal travel or branch office data.
+- Discover hidden infrastructure: Search for routers, hotspots, or rogue access points associated with a target organization.
+- Geolocate devices: Cross-reference captured BSSIDs with Wigle’s data to pinpoint physical locations of wireless access points.

+⚠️ Note: Data in Wigle is community-sourced and may be incomplete or outdated.
+Wireless OSINT should only be performed within legal scope, with care taken not to connect or interfere with target networks.